 - A big note here is that the sauce may look broken and split, this is just the nature of this kind of ragu!
 I promise once you pull the meat apart and mix it all together it will be fine.

 - Remove the pork and shred pieces with two forks and then return to pan and give it a good mix.
-If there are some large pieces of fat that haven't rendered feel free to discard some of them.
+If there are some large pieces of fat that haven't rendered feel free to discard them.

 - Season with salt and pepper to taste and add a big squeeze of lemon juice.